 Parties using arbitration have a choice between designating an institution, such as ICC, to administer it, or proceeding ad hoc outside an institutional framework.

 In ad hoc cases, the arbitration will be administered by the arbitrators themselves.
 Should problems arise in constituting the arbitral tribunal, the parties may require the assistance of a state court or ICC as appointing authority, if so empowered by an arbitration clause, a subsequent agreement of the parties.

-To provide this service, ICC applies a special set of rules, Rules of ICC as Appointing Authority in force as from 1 January 2004, designed for use both in proceedings under UNCITRAL Arbitration Rules and in other ad hoc proceedings.
+To provide this service, ICC applies a special set of rules.
+These Rules of ICC as Appointing Authority have been in force as of 1 January 2004.
+They are designed for use in proceedings under UNCITRAL Arbitration Rules and in other ad hoc proceedings.

 Appointing the suitable arbitrator

 In arbitration, one of the key steps is the constitution of the arbitral tribunal.
-Whilst this gives the parties the opportunity to designate arbitrators of their choice, especial care is required to ensure the independence and competence of the persons chosen, particularly in international proceedings.
+While this gives the parties the opportunity to designate arbitrators of their choice, special care is required to ensure the independence and competence of the persons chosen, particularly in international proceedings.

 ICC can select the suitable arbitrator thanks to its global network.
-This enables the parties to have their disputes resolved by people who have specialized competence in the relevant field.
+This enables the parties to have their disputes resolved by people who have specialised competence in the relevant field.

-The Rules of ICC as Appointing Authority, which enter into force on 1 January 2004 provide a transparent and cost-effective procedure enabling parties to benefit from ICC’s expertise and experience in ad hoc arbitration.
+The Rules of ICC as Appointing Authority entered into force on 1 January 2004.
+They provide a transparent and cost-effective procedure for enabling parties to benefit from ICC’s expertise and experience in ad hoc arbitration.